jaredly/j3/Roadmap.md

 ...
 OK so I'm guessing that type errors would be worse? hrm.

+# UX Things

+- [ ] select multiple adjacent, and do a wrap. pleeeeeease

 # Tracing, with style

-- I want to be able to attach a ... formatter ... to a trace.
+- [x] I want to be able to attach a ... formatter ... to a trace.
-- and this formatter should be in-world.
+- [x] and this formatter should be in-world.
+- [ ] so right now I just have a fn name, but it would be better to do an arbitrary node.
+Which would mean ... allowing a ... root path .... that's not a `card`.
+That should be just fine, right?
+I mean navigation would have to fall back to dom-position-based (BTW why am I not doing that as a fallback in other places? ...)

 # Planning the Blog Posts / tutorials